KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_1_setup.md

   4. Click the Open button
   {% endhint %}

+4. Double click on the _package.json_ file in the left side Project pane to open the file for editing.

-7. Add an npm script to enable you to run nodemon quickly in the command line.
+5. Add an npm script to enable you to run nodemon quickly in the command line.
 To add an npm script it must go inside the curly braces after the `scripts` label.
   * At the end of the line that starts with the `"test":` key, add a comma `,` and then hit enter to move to the next line.
   * On the next line, type out the following to add the nodemon script: